 To enjoy most online privacy, you have a second option too, and that’s the VPN’s logging policy.
 A VPN that follows a no-log policy can never record or share your data with anyone under any circumstances.

 According to the company’s website, Avast VPN has a zero-logging policy.
 The service provider promises not to record their sensitive information like their IP address, apps used, the websites visited, and data related to any other online activity.

-But, I was disappointed to find that the VPN does collect connection data.
+But, I was disappointed that the VPN collects connection data.
 They collect and record connection logs such as the amount of data transmitted and connection timestamp for 35 days.

 Thus, Avast VPN doesn’t have an actual zero-logging policy, and this affects its credibility.
 If someone wants to use a VPN for maximum privacy protection, Avast is not the right choice.

 China has strict internet privacy laws that prevent users from accessing the internet.
 The Chinese government takes this matter seriously and has banned all anonymity and privacy tools that help users to access the internet.
 For this reason, China has blocked the access of several VPN providers.
 Those VPNs that offer unique features to bypass the strict censorship filters can work in China.

 Unfortunately, Avast VPN is not among those VPNs that work in China.
 It uses OpenVPN protocol that the Great Firewall of China can easily detect.

 Apart from this, Avast VPN doesn’t offer servers within China or in its neighboring countries.
 It lacks advanced features like the obfuscation server or the Stealth mode that disguises the VPN traffic as regular traffic and helps in bypassing the strict censorship filters.